This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Uses Leftover Ricotta: A great way to use up any ricotta you have on hand.
+• Great for Leftover Ricotta: A perfect way to use up extra ricotta.

 Ingredients